KhronosGroup/glTF/extensions/2.0/Khronos/KHR_lights_punctual/README.md

 ## Inner and Outer Cone Angles

 There should be a smooth attenuation of brightness between the `innerConeAngle` and `outerConeAngle` angles.
-In reality, this attenuation is very complex as it depends on the physical size of the spotlight and the shape of the sheath around the bulb.
+In reality, this "angular" attenuation is very complex as it depends on the physical size of the spotlight and the shape of the sheath around the bulb.

-Conforming implementations will model this attenuation with a curve that follows a steeper decline in brightness before leveling off when moving from the inner to the outer angle.
+Conforming implementations will model this angular attenuation with a curve that follows a steeper decline in brightness before leveling off when moving from the inner to the outer angle.

 It is common to model this falloff by interpolating between the cosine of each angle.
 This is an efficient approximation that provides decent results.